Graham O'Brien

 Graham O'Brien is a fictional character created by Chris Chibnall and portrayed by Bradley Walsh in the long-running British sci-fi television series Doctor Who.
 A retired bus driver from Essex who is in remission from cancer, the character is portrayed as an everyman.
 In the show's eleventh series, starting with the first episode, he served as a companion of the thirteenth incarnation of the alien time traveller known as the Doctor (portrayed by Jodie Whittaker) until the 2021 New Year's Special "Revolution of the Daleks".

 Character biography

 Early life

 Graham was born in Essex, during either the late 1950s or early 1960s, saying he was "only a toddler" in 1962.
 As a child, Graham attended Sunday School in Chingford, and sometimes spent summer holidays at Margate and Whistable.
-After his mother passed away, Graham's father "got rid of all her things super quick", unable to keep hold of them, telling Graham that "she's gone now and that's the end of it".
+After his mother died, Graham's father "got rid of all her things super quick", unable to keep hold of them, telling Graham that "she's gone now and that's the end of it".

 Graham worked as a bus driver, once having a supervisor who he would recall as behaving similarly to Thomas Edison.
 After he retired, Graham still kept in contact with his friends who also worked as bus drivers.